The Founder’s Journey:

 Most people build a business because they see an opportunity.
 I built one because I hit a wall, and the only way forward was through.

 I’ve believed in service for most of my life.
-Not just as a job, but as a calling; the firm conviction that giving everything to a cause larger than yourself is the highest purpose a person can aspire to achieve.
+Not merely as a profession, but as a calling; the firm conviction that giving yourself to a cause greater than yourself is the highest purpose a person can pursue.

 I enlisted in the Navy at 17, before my senior year of high school even began, after spending my entire childhood dreaming of a career in the military.
-I viewed it through a romanticized lens as most kids do at first, but as I grew older, it became something more...
+I viewed it through a romanticized lens as most kids do, but as I grew older, it became something more...
 A patriotic duty.
 A civic responsibility.
 Call it what you will, it was my one burning desire.

-I vividly remember one specific day of training in Port Hueneme, CA. We were on a long formation run, and at one point we passed through the staging area for a battalion heading downrange, out in their desert camo, receiving their gear issue, inspecting and packing their kit.
-As we passed through them yelling our cadence, I distinctly remember getting chills and thinking, “these are my heroes, and I’m finally joining their team.”
+I vividly remember one specific day of training in Port Hueneme, CA. At one point during a long formation run, we passed through the staging area of a battalion heading to the Middle East.
+They were out in their desert camo, receiving their gear issue, inspecting, and packing their kit.
+As we passed by them loudly singing our cadence, I distinctly remember getting chills and thinking to myself that these were my heroes, and I’m actually getting to join their team.”
 It felt like I was joining the Avengers.

 In the post 9/11 world, I wanted to be in the fight, so I volunteered for a deployable battalion.
-My only request: “west coast homeport.”
 I was sent to a desk job in Europe.

 Lessons I Didn't Expect to Learn

 That was the first crack in my naivety; bureaucracy doesn’t always reward merit.
-Over the years that followed, that pattern would repeat time and time.
+Over the years that followed, that pattern would repeat endlessly.
 But in the meantime, I made the most of my circumstances and thoroughly enjoyed Italy.

-It wasn’t long before the illusion shattered completely.
-An obscure contract nullified my early promotion… then, just 15 months into a 3-year tour, my orders were cut short to force me into the Reserves for the same reason.
+It wasn’t very long before the illusion shattered completely, though.
+An obscure enlistment contract nullified my early promotion… then, just 15 months into a 3-year tour, my orders were cut short to force me into the Reserves for the very same reason.

-I fought that decision with everything available to me.
-With the help of some serendipitous timing, even the Master Chief Petty Officer of the Navy—the highest enlisted Sailor in the force—personally endorsed my request to remain active.
+I fought that decision with everything I had.
+With the help of some serendipitous timing, even the Master Chief Petty Officer of the Navy—the highest enlisted Sailor in the force—endorsed my request to remain active.

 It didn’t matter; I was sent home anyway.
 Not for misconduct.
 Not for failure.
 Just policy.